 That is where my 9H pencil comes in handy.
 This is a pencil grade few artists use, but it comes into its own when unifying disparate areas of a drawing.

-A 9H is so hard and faint that it glides over a drawing with apparently little effect.
+A 9H is so hard and faint that it glides over the entire area of a drawing with apparently little effect.
 Use the side of the pencil, not the point, of course.

 The effect is subtle.
 It removes the whitest whites without removing the finesse of the drawing beneath.
 It’s adding another non-destructive tonal layer.
 This unifies all the lightest areas of the drawing and they blend together more naturally.